curiousoffice/playbook/README.rst

 We work at a `sustainable pace
 <http://www.extremeprogramming.org/rules/overtime.html>`_.
-From March to December we dedicate two days per month as “investment days”, and one day during January and February.
+We dedicate up to two days per month as “investment days”.
 We typically distribute investment days in the team in order to have at least one member dedicated to the project everyday.
 If a team member is absent from client work because of illness or study